cm-watanabeseigo/gitpitch/PITCHME.md

 Note:
 - this lightening talk targeted to level 2 or 3.
-- and i afraid, the story may be bad know-how. be careful.
+- and i am afraid, the story may be bad know-how. be careful.

 ---